-Founded in Toronto in early 2019, we are a multidisciplinary team of professionals dedicated to challenging the status quo in women’s health.
+Founded in Toronto in early 2019, we are a multidisciplinary team of professionals dedicated to challenging the status quo in pregnancy.

-Through the combination of science, engineering, and innovation, we are committed to aiming the trajectory of improvement steeper than ever, transforming today’s limits into tomorrow’s possibilities.
+Through the combination of artificial intelligence, science, medicine, engineering, and innovation, we are committed to aiming the trajectory of improvement steeper than ever, transforming today’s limits into tomorrow’s possibilities.

 Our track record

 Seven years in the making, our first medical device is set to launch soon.